rancherlabs/support-tools/collection/rancher/v2.x/supportability-review/README.md

    export KUBECONFIG="/pathto/kubeconfig.yaml"
    ```
 3. **Run the collection script**

- The script needs to be run directly on the node, using the root user or a user in the ```docker group```.
-Ensure the docker daemon is running.
+ The script needs to be run on a linux machine running docker with access to your Kubernetes instance, using the root user or a user in the `docker` group.
 ```
  ./collect.sh
 ```